PeteJames21/sunday-nights/src/posts/is-this-all.md

 ---

 When a top the world you be
-Before you al of life you see
+Before you all of life you see
 You ask just like me
 Is this all there is?